kijin/beaver/README.md

 It is also a good idea to create a collection class that goes with your regular class.
 In Beaver 0.2.9 and earlier, methods that return multiple objects, such as `get_array()`, `get_if_*()` and `select()`, returned them in an array.
-In Beaver 0.3.0 and later, they will return an instance of a collection class that implements the `Iterator` interface.
+In Beaver 0.3.0 and later, they will return an instance of a collection class that implements the `ArrayAccess`, `Iterator`, and `Countable` interfaces.
 This class behaves just like an array in most common use cases, such as a `foreach()` loop.
 However, you can also write methods to perform various batch operations on collections of objects.
 This is preferable to performing the same operation on each object individually.